I'm a family man. My wife Jill (M.A.Ed '97) and daughter Courtney keep my life interesting—and help me keep balance between work and home.

 I delayed my entry into the real world by signing on as a technical intern for the Virginia Shakespeare Festival in the summer of 1991—bringing my total credit-hours in Theatre, Speech, and Dance to twenty-one (to be clear, that's eighteen in Theatre, three in Speech, and zero in Dance).

-During my 7 year hiatus from William and Mary, I served as a high school science teacher (3 years), technical director of the theater (5 years), and computer-coordinator/Director of Technology (7 years) for a local independent school.
+During my 7 year hiatus from William & Mary, I served as a high school science teacher (3 years), technical director of the theater (5 years), and computer-coordinator/Director of Technology (7 years) for a local independent school.
 In addition to teaching duties, I was responsible for set design and construction, as well as sound and lighting design and production for 3 main-stage productions and various grade-level and community events (symphony orchestras, beauty pageants, and body builders) taking place in the auditorium each year.
 I also had responsibility for the bell, phone, and computer systems at the school.
 When I left in 2001, I was managing 2 Windows 2000 and 5 Novell Netware servers, over 100 networked computers (100Mbps to the desktop), and a fiber-optic backbone providing 1Gbps between the two main buildings, 100Mbps to several remote buildings and a T1 (1.544Mbps synchronous) internet connection.

-For several years I facilitated the College's Web Operations Team, and have served on several campus and IT committees—from the RFP committee for re.web, to a search committee for a web programmer position at Swem Library.
+For several years I facilitated the Web Operations Team, and have served on several campus and IT committees—from the RFP committee for re.web, to a search committee for a web programmer position at Swem Library.

 Past projects in which I have served as technical lead include:

 - Course Evaluation System